vietfood/lazy-unlearner/README.md

 # Lazy Unlearner: Code & Results

-This repository contains code and results accompanying the article **“Finding and Fighting the Lazy Unlearner: An Adversarial Approach”**.
+This repository contains code and results accompanying the article [Finding and Fighting the Lazy Unlearner: An Adversarial Approach](https://lenguyen.vercel.app/note/rmu-improv).
 Our goal is to enable reproducibility of the main experiments and analyses presented in the article.

 ---